chizuru-nina-yamauchi/chizuru-nina-yamauchi/README.md

 # 👋 Thanks for Visiting My Page!

+I learned Java fundamental/JUnit test/PostgreSQL/Spring Boot at Digital Career Institute and currently learning C at 42 Berlin.
 Here's an overview of my projects and what I'm passionate about!

 ---

 ## 🎵 **Music Box Inspired by Ableton Learning Platform**

-A Java and JavaScript (Tone.js) project for creating music on google browser.
+A Java and JavaScript (Tone.js) project with PostgreSQL and Sprint Boot for creating a web app on Google browser.
+This was a final project in a group for Digital Career Institute.
+My teammate wrote the business logic to sign up/login/forgot password feature with Spring Security, and I was responsible for the implementation of the music-box app page.

 ![Music Box Demo](https://github.com/user-attachments/assets/72b929a7-9bf9-493f-bdc6-9f05855fbe09)

-Watch the demo with sounds on YouTube(Click below!):
+Watch the demo of the part I developed on YouTube(Click below!):

 [![YouTube](https://img.shields.io/badge/YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white)](https://www.youtube.com/watch?v=HuAGmk34Vzc)